-The surge of COVID-19 cases in Northland has meant our ward staff are stretched beyond capacity.
-To ease some of this pressure, we are reaching out to our community to do what naturally occurs when their loved ones are admitted to our hospitals, to call on whānau members to become Kaitiaki, Partners in Care.
+Our Hospitals are extremely busy at the moment.
+To ease some of this pressure, we are reaching out to our community to do what naturally occurs when their loved ones are admitted to our hospitals and call on whānau members to become Kaitiaki Partners in Care.

 Up to two Kaitiaki can be nominated by a patient and their whānau to tautoko (support) and assist healthcare teams in providing excellent hauora (care for wellness and health of the whole person) for their whānau member in hospital care.
 One Kaitiaki may be present each day.